d4l-data4life/kirby3-static-site-generator/README.md

 return [
     'd4l' => [
       'static_site_generator' => [
-        'endpoint' => null, # set to a string to use the built-in webhook, e.g. when using the blueprint field 'output_folder' => './static', # you can specify an absolute or relative path 'base_url' => '/', # if the static site is not mounted to the root folder of your domain, change accordingly here ]
+        'endpoint' => null, # set to any string like 'generate-static-site' to use the built-in endpoint (necessary when using the blueprint field)
+        'output_folder' => './static', # you can specify an absolute or relative path 'preserve' => [], # preserve individual files / folders in the root level of the output folder (anything starting with "." is always preserved)
+        'base_url' => '/' # if the static site is not mounted to the root folder of your domain, change accordingly here ]
     ]
 ];